table of contents

 Sometimes, healthcare providers use imipramine “off-label” to treat other conditions, meaning the FDA didn’t explicitly approve it for those uses.
 A healthcare provider can prescribe medications for off-label use if they decide that it’s the proper treatment for their patient.

-Off-label drugs: what does that mean?
+Off-label drugs: what are they?

 Off-label uses for imipramine include: